 Even within an English language classroom setting, pronunciation is often the one area of teaching that is neglected, as it is usually perceived to be a difficult area to teach.
 However, since English is not a phonetic language so that looking at the written word often does not help learners to say it, some form of pronunciation teaching is required to ensure that learners can communicate intelligibly.
 This is critical because knowing a word also means knowing how to pronounce it.

 While a focus on phonemes (sounds) is often where English language teachers start when they teach pronunciation, incorrect words stress often leads to more problems with communication than the incorrect use of an individual phoneme (sound).
-Indeed, given the challenges many English language learners in multilingual classrooms encounter with both English and subject matter content, Keywords Biology takes word stress as the starting point for pronunciation.
+Indeed, given the challenges many English language learners in multilingual classrooms encounter with both English and subject matter content, Keywords Biology and Keywords Geography take word stress as the starting point for pronunciation.
 In addition, for learners whose first language uses a non-Roman script or for those who may not be literate in their first language, any attempt to introduce a phonemic alphabet at this stage was deemed to be counter-productive.

 (d) Word Order

 This is the first time learners have the opportunity to test their comprehension of the keywords.
 Not only are the keywords presented in context, but the word order activity tests their knowledge of sentence level syntax and encourages them to think about sentence level construction.
 It is critical for them to gain an understanding of syntax, as this in turn will give them control over their own writing and support them in writing coherent sentences, which in time will become longer pieces of text.
 Once they establish competency, they will be able to explore alternative options and self-evaluate other pieces of writing they produce.